Tech Worker Rights

 California has adopted the ABC test for determining whether someone is an employee, or an independent contractor.
 Under the ABC test, a worker will have been “suffered or permitted to work,” and thus, an employee, and not an independent contractor, unless the employer proves each of the following:

-A.that the worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact;
+A. that the worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact;

-B.that the worker performs work that is outside the usual course of the hiring entity’s business; and
+B. that the worker performs work that is outside the usual course of the hiring entity’s business; and

-C.that the worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.
+C. that the worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

 So, if you hadn’t noticed, most people are probably employees, and not independent contractors.

-Are You an Exempt Employee?
+Are You an Exempt Employee in Tech?

 The federal Fair Labor Standards Act (FLSA) contains a complex structure of exemptions, that at least partially suspend some, or all, it’s requirements for certain classes of employees.
 The law exempts skilled computer employees from overtime, meal, and rest period, requirements.